Herpahermaderp/herpahermaderp.github.io/about.md

 permalink: /about/
 ---

-My name is Brighton Ulery, also known as Herp or Roak.
+My name is Brighton, also known as Herp or Roak.
 I am a Computer Science major in the making, having studied both Python and C++.
 I also have experience with Java through modding.
+I also dabble in web development.
+Yeah, I do a lot of things.

 ### Contact me
 Mod request?
 Question?
 Love?
 You can reach me via...